shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Availability by countries and prerequisites ==

-Based on your sender country and shipping preference, different access credentials for **DHL Paket and DHL Parcel Europe** are required for the configuration:
+Based on your sender country and shipping preference, different access credentials for **DHL Paket and and Deutsche Post International** are required for the configuration:

 **DHL Paket for Germany**: Log in with your business customer portal credentials. (not a customer yet?
 Click [here](https://www.dhl.de/de/geschaeftskunden/paket/plugin-kunde-werden/angebot-dhl-geschaeftskunden-online.html?source=woocommerce) for **DHL Paket**)